Mr-Destructive/mr-destructive.github.io/content/tils/2024-03-15-Sqlite-custom-separtor.md

 ---
 templateKey: til
-title: "SQLite importing CSV with custom separator"
-description: "Explorng SQLite CLI with inline CSV import command with custom separator"
+description: Explorng SQLite CLI with inline CSV import command with custom separator
 status: published-til
 slug: sqlite-inline-custom-separator
-tags: ["sqlite",]
+title: SQLite importing CSV with custom separator
-date: 2024-03-15 22:30:00
+date: 2024-03-15T22:30:00.000Z
+tags:
+  - sqlite
 ---

 explaination about how i learned how to write a command for importing a csv into a sqlite3 db with cusotm Separator with a single command inline

 ## Introduction